elmastudio/aino-blocks/readme.txt

 You only need to have the latest version of WordPress on your website, to begin with.
 We also recommend installing and activating the Gutenberg plugin.

 = What WordPress themes work with Aino blocks? =
-Any block-ready WordPress theme will work with Aino blocks.
-Since we created the free [Aino theme](https://wordpress.org/themes/aino/) specifically to work in combination with the Aino blocks we recommend you to check it out.
+Any Gutenberg-ready WordPress theme will work with Aino blocks.
+Since we created the free [Aino theme](https://wordpress.org/themes/aino/) specifically to work in combination with the Aino blocks we recommend you to use our Aino theme with Aino blocks.

 = How do I get started using Aino blocks? =
 After the Aino blocks plugin is installed, you will see the Aino blocks collection in your Blocks library on any page and post.
 You can now choose a block and insert it into your editor.

 = Does Aino come with Block patterns? =
-Yes, you can find the first Aino blocks patterns inside the pattern library.
-We will create more block patterns shortly.
+Yes, you can find the first patterns inside the pattern library once you install the Aino theme.

 == Changelog ==

+= 1.7.1 =
+Bugfix: Primary Button Border.

 = 1.7.0 =
 New: Card border style setting.